Screenshot from Universal Pictures’ YouTube Video

 For a tough as nails spy movie, the plot certainly leaves something to be desired.
 The story is paper thin, too much effort goes into too many twists at the end to make a difference and eventually, only the action scenes hold any lingering speck of your interest.
 This plot has been used in almost EVERY OTHER spy movie, so much so it just feels like a cop out plot device everyone copies and pastes to their spy story because no one can cough up anything better, and even if this story came directly from the graphic novel, that still doesn’t make it any less unoriginal.
 I am by no means saying that Theron is bad at what she does in this film; I am saying that the reason why she is doing what she does in this film is flimsy and poorly replicated.

 Overall, “Atomic Blonde” is average at best.
 The realistic, ultra-bad ass fight scenes and the bouncing soundtrack are easily the only things really worth coming to see here.
 The message and figure represented here are both very good ones and much needed in our time of rising female stars and superheroes, but much like the female “Ghostbusters” movie, this isn’t exactly the right way to go about doing it.
 Theron and McAvoy rock the house but with a plot this thin and this run of the mill, there’s not much keeping this movie fresh in your minds.
-It’s a fun ride but only if you’re looking for a cheap one with a small price tag because this really wasn’t worth the top price movie ticket, nor would an expensive rental fee be needed.
+It’s a fun ride but only if you’re looking for a cheap one with a small price tag because this really wasn’t worth an expensive rental fee.